JPhilipp/VSCodeMinimal/README.md

 <img src="Screenshot.png">

 To install this, grab the Extension Theme "Black and White" which this overrides, then search the VS Code settings for settings.json and replace the file.
+Also, right-click the TTF font and click Install (you will need to restart VS Code for this to take effect).
 Have fun!